Competition in Congress to abuse me, his sanity lost: PM Modi - ExBulletin

 He blamed Congress for taking pleasure in insulting houses of worship and worship.
 Previously, it was a heartbreaking experience to see Pavagadh temple without shikhar.
 It was a 500 year old insult.
 I swore to change the situation… Didn’t Pavagadh exist during the reign of the Congress?
 But they couldn’t see the strength (of the Shakti Peeth) that I could see.
 Congress appreciates the insults of faith and worship…I don’t know what’s wrong with them.
 You can lose elections but it can’t become a reason for you to lose your sanity… We used to lose our deposits earlier but we never behaved like this, he said .

-In Himmatnagar in Sabarkantha, where he was campaigning for BJP candidates in Khedbhrama, Idar, Himmatnagar and Prantij constituencies, Modi said the elections were not about electing a five-year government but about laying a solid foundation for a strong India when it is over.
+In Himmatnagar in Sabarkantha, where he was campaigning for BJP candidates in Khedbhrama, Idar, Himmatnagar and Prantij constituencies, Modi said the elections were not about electing a government for five years, but about laying a solid foundation for a strong India when it is over.
 100 years of Independence.

 He said a mistake similar to the one after independence when Sardar Vallabhbhai Patel was not appointed Prime Minister should not be repeated as the BJP fixed a lot of things in the country with great effort.
 We want to make Gujarat a developed state in the next 25 years.
 And developed Gujarat means that the state is not lagging behind the benchmarks prevailing in developed countries.
 And these elections are there for that, he says.